Offshore Trusts Explained: A Complete Guide for 2026

 There are a number of key players you need to know if you want to get started with offshore trusts.

-• Grantor/Settlor/Trustor: The individual who creates the trust and contributes assets (a kind of grantor trust when U.S. subjects).
+• Grantor/Settlor/Trustor: The individual who creates the trust and contributes assets (a grantor trust when the grantor is a U.S. subject).

 • Trustee: A licensed fiduciary, usually a foreign trust company, responsible for managing trust assets offshore in compliance with local laws.